Henning742/Squarehomeupdater/Readme.md

 # Square Home Launcher Updater

+This is a home screen folder update/syncing android app for [Square Home - Launcher : Windows style](https://play.google.com/store/apps/details?id=com.ss.squarehome2&hl=en)

 It helps to update the content of the folders on your home screen to your actual folders in the app drawer.
-This app assumes that all the folders on your home screen are created by your dragging the folders in the app drawer to the home screen, and that the two corresponding folders still have many shared apps.
+Currently it assumes that all the folders on your home screen are created by your dragging the folders in the app drawer to the home screen, and that the two corresponding folders still have many shared apps.

 1. create a backup in the Square Home `backup center`.
 2. Select the root folder named `SquareHome2_backups` and the app will create a modified version of your latest backup.
 The latest version should have a name ended with a digit.